atom/github/docs/rfcs/XXX-pull-request-review.md

 ### Questions I expect to address before this is merged

-How do we author new reviews within Atom?

 Can we access "draft" reviews from the GitHub API, to unify them between Atom and GitHub?

 How do we represent the resolution of a comment thread?
 Where can we reveal this progress through each review, and of all required reviews?